 - Quasi-endowment Funds are funds restricted by the Board to be treated like endowments.
 However, the Board is entitled, for specific reasons, to draw on quasi-endowment funds beyond the level authorized in the endowment draw policy and even invade the principal of those funds.
 Withdrawal of funds beyond the level of the endowment draw policy must be authorized by a majority vote of the Board.

 Donors may designate an outright gift or a planned gift to be used as an endowment.
 Such gifts may either be restricted for a given use or purpose or they may be unrestricted, to be added to the corpus of endowment funds, providing core support for the organization.
 Gifts to the endowment may be named in accordance with naming rules established by the Board.Unrestricted planned gifts exceeding $50,000 in value are added to the quasi-endowment unless directed otherwise by a vote of the Board.

 Acknowledgement of all gifts made to CEC and compliance with the current IRS requirements in acknowledgement of such gifts will be the responsibility of the Director of Development.

 CEC will not pay a fee to any person as consideration for directing a gift to or obtaining a gift for the organization.
 Such payment may not be legal and may be unethical and, in the case of certain gifts, may subject CEC and its Board to federal and state securities regulation and penalties.

 CEC takes donor confidentiality very seriously.
-We do not sell, rent or exchange donor lists to any individual or organization for any purpose, ever.
+We do not sell, rent or exchange lists of names to any individual or organization for any purpose, ever.
 Nor do we share donor names or contact information externally without permission.